 I suggest using butter because it will help brown the tortilla plus add a little flavor.

 Quesadillas are very versatile!
 You can add anything you like.

 Chicken Poblano Quesadilla

 - Pre cook your tortillas if they are not cooked already.

-- Make sure your chicken and peppers are ready to go.
-Use any leftover chicken, or bake some, and shred.
-Roast the peppers by placing them on the top shelf of the oven on the broil setting.
+- To Roast Peppers: Roast the peppers by placing them on the top shelf of the oven on the broil setting.
 Leave the oven door open just a crack.
 Roast on the heat until the peppers start to turn black and the skin is blistered.
 Rotate and repeat until all sides are roasted.
 Remove the peppers from the oven and place in a sealed bag or tupperware to sweat (this makes them easier to peel).
 When cool enough to handle, scrape off the blistered skins and discard.
 Remove the stem and seeds from the peppers (they may tear and break, this is fine).Cut the peppers into strips.
 Set aside.